Moremar/IT_tutorials/CyberSecurity/Security/Cryptography.md

 **RC5** is a symmetric **block** cipher using a variable key size (40 to 2048-bit).
 **RC6** is a symmetric block cipher based on RC5, candidate for the replacement of DES but AES was chosen instead.

-### DH (Diffie - Hellman)

-Diffie-Hellman is an asymmetric public/private key algorithm used to secure symmetric key exchange.
-It is used for the establishment of a VPN Tunnel when using the IPsec protocols suite.

 ### RSA (Rivest - Shamir - Adleman)

 RSA is an asymmetric public/private key algorithm, still in used a lot today.
-Like DH, it is used to securely exchange a symmetric key and switch to a symmetric encryption.
+It is used to securely exchange a symmetric key and switch to a symmetric encryption.
 Its name is based on the initials of its 3 creators.
 It is used by RSA tokens that provide a one-time token for MFA.

 RSA supports key sizes from 1024-bits to 4096-bits.
 It relies on the difficulty to factorize the product of 2 big prime numbers.

+Some tools can break weak RSA keys, for example [RsaCtfTool](https://github.com/RsaCtfTool/RsaCtfTool).

+#### RSA logic

+We choose 2 prime numbers p and q, usually each with 300+ digits.
+We calculate `n = p * q`.
+We calculate `phi = n - p - q + 1`.
+We choose a number e that is relatively prime to phi.
+We choose a number d so that `e * d = 1 modulo phi`.

+The public key is `(n, e)` and the private key is `(n, d)`.

+Encryption of a number x :  `y = x^e modulo n`
+Decryption of a number y :  `x = y^d modulo n`

+For example, if we choose p = 157 and q = 199, we have `n = p * q = 31243` and `phi = n - p - q + 1 = 30888`
+We can choose `e = 163` (relatively prime with 30888) and `d = 379` that verifies e * d = 1 modulo phi.
+The public key is `(31243, 163)` and the private key is `(31243, 379)`.
+To encrypt x = 13 : `y = 13^163 modulo 31243 = 16341`
+To decrypt y = 16341 : `x = 16341^379 modulo 31243 = 13`

+### DH (Diffie - Hellman)

+Diffie-Hellman is an asymmetric public/private key algorithm used to secure symmetric key exchange.
+It is used for the establishment of a VPN Tunnel when using the IPsec protocols suite.

+DH is a bit different from RSA, as it does not require both parties to have a public and private key.
+Both parties choose a **private key** A and B, and they agree on some **common public variables**.
+Both parties infer their **public key** from their private key and the common public variables.
+When talking to each other, they send their public key.
+They both need to combine the received public key with their private key to obtain a **shared secret**.
+This shared secret can be used for symmetric encryption, as it was agreed without ever sharing it over the network.

+#### DH logic

+Both parties agree on public variables (p, g) where p is a large prime number and g a generator smaller than p.
+Then each party chooses a secret integer key a and b.
+Then each party infers its public key from its private key and the common variables : `A = g^a mod p and B = g^b mod p`
+Both parties can exchange their public keys, and infer the same shared secret : `S = B^a mod p = A^b mod p`

+For example, we can choose the common public variables (p, g) = (29, 3).
+The secret keys can be a = 13 and b = 15.
+The public keys are A = 3^13 mod 29 = 19 and B = 3^15 mod 29 = 26.
+These public keys are exchanged, and both parties can calculate the shared secret S = 26^13 mod 29 = 19^15 mod 29 = 10.

 ### ECC (Elliptic Curve Cryptography)